Jk950305/karaoke-app/README.md

   Sing your favourite songs with altered pitch and tempo, right on your mobile and desktop.
   URL: https://infinite-coin-karaoke.onrender.com/
-  (please allow up to 15 seconds to load the heroku app)
+  (please allow up to 15 seconds to load the app)

 ## WHY?